 Mizan is sacred work.
 It is a calling.
 It is a desire to be of service to women.
 It is not for everyone.

 Women are blessed to have wombs, through which all new life is brought.
 Everyone is born from a womb.
 We have the ability to reproduce the species.
 And yet for too many, having a womb has become anything but a blessing.
-Women suffer from excessive bleeding, irregular bleeding, PCOS, endometriosis, fertility problems… all of which lead us to curse out lot as a woman, rather than celebrate it.
+Women suffer from excessive bleeding, irregular bleeding, PCOS, endometriosis, fertility problems… all of which lead us to curse our womanhood rather than celebrate it.

 Mizan practitioners have the skills to help transform the lives of women: emotionally, physically and spiritually.
-We are truly fortunate to be able to serve woman and humanity.
+We are truly fortunate to be able to serve women and humanity.

 Wombs are a sacred space and as practitioners we honour this.
 This means that we are working not only with the physical and emotional bodies, but also with the spiritual, not necessarily in the religious sense (although if practitioner and client beliefs coincide then we may find ourselves working at that level) but walking alongside women from many backgrounds, who hold different beliefs and we do so in sisterhood, with love and without judgement.

-Mizan Practitioner Training is a practical hands-on course.
-Prepare yourself for a week of massaging and being massaged!
+There is some online theory (reading and viewing) to cover in the run up to Mizan Practitioner Training, leaving us free to enjoy a week of massaging and being massaged!
 You will feel very nurtured and will leave feeling refreshed and renewed.
 I believe that to heal others you need first to heal yourself and the course facilitates a lot of self-healing.